-Marker tape shall be installed as per the Wiring Rules (AS/NZS 3000 section 3.11.4.5).
+Marker tape shall be installed as per section 3.11.4.5 of AS/NZS 3000.
 Where thrust boring or directional drilling is used, it shall be done as per the requirements of section 8.12.9, and marker tape is not required.